Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Introduction

-Existing single ray methodologies predominantly focus on low-poly models with simple topologies.
+\textbf{(ii) Sparse geometric structure may introduce significant discontinuous saliency or penetrating accidentally ray collision.} Existing single ray methodologies predominantly focus on low-poly models with simple topologies.
 On high-resolution meshes, filtering on single ray within limited mesh surfaces significantly leads to discontinuous saliency.
 Furthermore, the accident ray penetration effect in non-manifold geometries triggers error attention.
-These factors compromise the accurate modeling of saliency density on complex mesh surfaces as shown in Fig. \ref{fig1} (b) \cite{zhang2025textured}.
+These factors compromise the accurate modeling of saliency density on complex mesh surfaces as shown in Figure. \ref{fig1}(b) \cite{zhang2025textured}.

 \textbf{(iii) Ignoring the obstacle of geometric gaps on visual attention.} Conventional post-processing relies on Euclidean-based smoothing that disregards the intrinsic topological properties of the 3D mesh manifold.
 For geometries containing gaps, the Gaussian kernel propagates directly across disconnected spatial voids.
-This failure to respect physical boundaries weakens the topological independence of surface regions and introduces semantic confusion into the generated GT as shown in Fig. \ref{fig1} (c) \cite{jeong2017saliency}.
+This failure to respect physical boundaries weakens the topological independence of surface regions and introduces semantic confusion into the generated GT as shown in Figure. \ref{fig1}(c) \cite{jeong2017saliency}.